 ⇒ Recommended hotel in this area: Sloane Square Hotel

 North of Hyde Park, the area around Bayswater underground station and the famous Notting Hill neighbourhood is popular with tourists when choosing where to stay in London.
-Hotels tend to be a bit cheaper around here and it’s great for eating out, with plenty of restaurants and shops, as well as the famous Portobello Road Market.
-From here, it’s an easy to walk to Hyde Park and there are frequent buses to central London, and of course, the underground connections too.
+Hotels tend to be a bit cheaper around here, and it’s great for eating out, with plenty of restaurants and shops, as well as the famous Portobello Road Market.
+From here, it’s easy to walk to Hyde Park, and there are frequent buses to central London, and of course, the underground connections too.

 ⇒ Recommended hotel in this area: The Lastlett

-Bloomsbury is the area where the British Museum is located, and one of the most highly recommended places to stay in London.
-Here you can find some really nice hotels within walking distance to the centre.
+Bloomsbury is where the British Museum is located and one of the most highly recommended places to stay in London.
+Here you can find some nice hotels within walking distance of the centre.

 ⇒ Recommended hotel in this area: Grange St Paul’s

 In the north area of zone 1, you will find Regent’s Park, one of the most beautiful parks in London and a scenic walk from Little Venice to Camden Town.
-If you’re going to stay in this area, we recommend around Marylebone or Baker Street where you’ll also find the Sherlock Holmes Museum and Madame Tussauds – London’s famous waxworks.
+If you stay in this area, we recommend around Marylebone or Baker Street, where you’ll also find the Sherlock Holmes Museum and Madame Tussauds – London’s famous waxworks.

-This area is also home to King’s Cross, one of London’s most important train stations with a direct connection to Luton Airport.
-Next to King’s Cross is Euston and Russell Square which are also both good options when looking at where to stay in London, with their hotels, restaurants and great transport links.
-A bit further north is a place called Angel, a trendy neighbourhood that we also highly recommend.
+This area is also home to King’s Cross, one of London’s most important train stations, with a direct connection to Luton Airport.
+Next to King’s Cross are Euston and Russell Square, which are also both good options when looking at where to stay in London, with their hotels, restaurants and great transport links.
+A bit further north is Angel, a trendy neighbourhood we also highly recommend.

-⇒ Recommended hotel in this area: Premier Inn
+⇒ Recommended hotel in this area: Astor Court Hotel

-⇒ Recommended hotel in this area: Premier Inn County Hall
+⇒ Recommended hotel in this area: London Bridge Hotel

 Recommendations for places to stay in London outside of Zone 1

-There are also some great neighbourhoods and places to stay in London outside of Zone 1.
-In theory, the further away you are from the centre of London, the cheaper the accommodation will be, unless you’re in one of London’s more exclusive neighbourhoods.
+There are some great neighbourhoods and places to stay in London outside of Zone 1.
+In theory, the further you are from central London, the cheaper the accommodation unless you’re in one of London’s more exclusive neighbourhoods.

 However, when looking for cheaper accommodation, don’t be fooled by just the price of the hotel.
-Always remember to check the transport links to the centre of the city as often the reason why hotels are very cheap, is because there are no transport links to the centre.
-Also, what you save on the price of the accommodation, you end up spending on travel, plus it will take you more time every day to commute in and out of the city.
+Always remember to check the transport links to the centre.
+Also, don’t forget that what you save on accommodation, you end up spending on travel, plus it will take you longer every day to commute in and out of the city.

-That said, we still definitely recommend some neighbourhoods outside of Zone 1 for a different and more relaxing experience.
+That said, we still definitely recommend some neighbourhoods outside of Zone 1 for a different and maybe more authentic experience.
 These include: